47ng/create-freebox-app/readme.md

 # create-freebox-app

-Creates an API application to use with a Freebox.
+Create an API application to use with a Freebox.

 Compatible Freeboxes: